omidfarhang/omid.dev/content/posts/2011-03-14-pwn2own-apple-v-google-v-microsoft-v-mozilla-v-blackberry.en.md

 Indeed, the pwn2own competition is run by none other than HP, owners of the TippingPoint Zero Day Initiative (ZDI) brand.
 ZDI is a programme which pays for vulnerabilities, thus rewarding bug-hunters for results which are fed back into the security community rather than sold to cybercrooks.
 Pwn2own adds some overt competitiveness into the business of bug-finding!

-HP promised to publish the names of the winners &#8220;[as they (presumably) succeed](http://dvlabs.tippingpoint.com/blog/2011/02/02/pwn2own-2011)&#8220;, but though the contest ended on Friday last week, no official announcement has yet been made.
+HP promised to publish the names of the winners “[as they (presumably) succeed](http://dvlabs.tippingpoint.com/blog/2011/02/02/pwn2own-2011)“, but though the contest ended on Friday last week, no official announcement has yet been made.

 But that doesn't matter &#8211; thanks to social networks, the results hit the internet in near-real time, so we already know that the following were pwned: